caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/configfile/index.rst.txt

 .. toctree::
    :maxdepth: 1

-Users settings are passed to Caracal through a configuration file consisting of a sequence of blocks --- each corresponding to the run of a Caracal worker.
+Users settings are passed to CARACal through a configuration file consisting of a sequence of blocks --- each corresponding to the run of a CARACal worker.
 The workers are run following the order in which they appear in the configuration file.
 For reference see :ref:`workerlist`.